dariusf/synthesis/README.md

-synthesis
+Synthesis
 =========

-A GUI application for dealing with hierarchies
+A GUI application for dealing with hierarchies.

+IN BETA.
+Not by any means done.